NataliaDavida/landing-page_MUSEUM/README.md

 * **Responsive Layout:** Smooth adaptation across mobile (>320px), tablet ($\ge$ 768px), and ldesktop ($\ge$ 1280px) devices.
 * **Header with hamburger menu:** Provides a navigable interface that adapts to different screen sizes.
 * **Exhibitions and Events Sections:** Features blocks for current exhibitions and events, with interactive elements and detailed information.
-* **News:** A tailored system for announcements and blog posts, featuring responsive image variants based on category modifications.
+* **News:** A block for announcements and blog posts, featuring responsive image variants based on category modifications.
 * **Footer** Contains links to social media, contact information, and additional resources.

 ## Architecture & Technologies Used